Policy Recommendations

 - All curricula, however high-quality, will require some teacher adaptation.
 Laws should anticipate this and allow for structured adjustments that preserve core elements while tailoring other aspects to better serve specific student groups.

-4. Teacher Supports
+4. Student Supports

 Identifying the needs of students through screeners and assessments is just the start; states must also provide supports and interventions for all students, including those with greater and/or unique needs.